philsegeler/OxygenEngine2/README.md

 We now embark on the great journey of actually integrating the new Lexer and Parser into OxygenEngine, i.e. rewriting the Interpreter while leaving it's interface unchanged

+2020/12/25 - philsegeler

+Changed user-facing API of OE to starting with ```oe::``` and using underscores instead of camelCase-like naming conventions + fixes in renderer.

+2020/12/28 - philsegeler

+Overhauled math library to be easily extensible.
+Optimized Natrium Renderer by offloading all OpenGL buffer data calls into the ```updateSingleThread()``` method instead of ```updateData```.
+This would make synchronization between the renderer and the physics engine more performant.

+2020/12/29 - philsegeler

+NRE: Fixed an OpenGL bug on Windows/Intel.
+Updated with TODO list for anything but renderer.

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.